okteto/remote-kubernetes/README.md

 1. Clone https://github.com/okteto/vscode-remote-go
 1. Start VS Code
+1. If this is your first time, set the context by running the  `Okteto: Set the context for all the Okteto commands`.
+You can pass either an Okteto URL (if you are developing in Okteto) or the name of your Kubernetes context.
+Every other command you execute will use this from now on.
+1. Deploy your development environment.
+If you are using Okteto, you can run the `Okteto: Deploy your development environment` command to deploy it.
-1. Run the `Okteto: Up` command to launch your development environment in Kubernetes.
+1. Run the `Okteto: Up` command to launch your development container.
 When prompted, pick the `okteto.yml` manifest.
 1. After a few seconds, you'll be asked to select a host.
 Pick the `vscode-remote-go.okteto` entry from the dialog to launch your remote VS Code instance.
 1. Develop directly in Kubernetes from VS Code!